 Morning at leisure or join an optional excursion.
 This afternoon, cross the Czech border into Moravia, then through the rich farmlands of Bohemia to Prague.

-Accommodation: Clarion Congress Hotel or Hotel Duo Praha (or similar)
+Hotel: Clarion Congress Hotel or Hotel Duo Praha (or similar)

 Day 13 PRAGUE (B)